Padmashree02/Face-Detection/README.md

-# Face-Detection-from-an-image
+# Face-Detection from an image
-Detecting and extracting faces from image
+From image Detecting and extracting faces.